Autopsy released for man whose Raleigh officer-involved shooting death sparked body camera policy change

 The Raleigh police 5-day report alleged that Mojarrad held a knife in a threatening manner and repeatedly advanced toward the officer before he was shot.

 According to the report, employees of the Sheetz gas station located at 5200 New Bern Avenue called 911 to report that an individual who had been asked to leave the business had returned.
-At about the same time, senior Raleigh Officer W.B.
-Edwards pulled into the parking lot of the gas station to put fuel in his patrol vehicle.
+At about the same time, Edwards pulled into the parking lot of the gas station to put fuel in his patrol vehicle.

 While he was at the pump, a clerk and customer approached him to tell him about an individual who stole a customer's cellphone and left.
 They provided a description of the person and Officer Edwards got into his patrol car and drove around the shopping center looking for someone matching that description.